NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/troubleshooting.md

 Check Cellular Monitor's [Minimum requirements and limitations](./requirements.md).

 ## Trace data is not displayed or the file size does not increase
-  - Check the trace serial port used, see [Identifying trace serial port](./identifying_port.md).
+  - Check the trace serial port used.
+See [Identifying trace serial port](./identifying_port.md).
   - The default UART trace settings are 1,000,000 baud rate, with hardware flow control enabled.

 ## Refresh Dashboard is greyed out